-Mark came to the Bar after a successful career as an audio producer, sound engineer and musician, having studied Physics and Music.
-He worked in house at Oxford University Press for eight years producing global market-leading English Language Teaching materials and qualified as a PRINCE2 Project Management Practitioner in 2007.
+Mark came to the Bar after a successful 15-year career as an audio producer, sound engineer and musician.
+He worked in house at Oxford University Press for eight years and qualified as a PRINCE2 Project Management Practitioner in 2007.
 He also played drums professionally, performed as a DJ and produced music podcasts through the 2000s.
 He still performs occasionally, most recently in October 2023 with top-40 band Stornoway.

 Add this expertise to your shortlist